So here it is, the Crumbling Economy, The Insolvent Country, The Land of Inefficiency.

 - The Effects Of Balance Of Trade Surplus And Deficit On A Country’s Economy

-Thus, it is now clear that Pakistan is not as weak an economy as it is blamed to be, yet it is just the difference in Pakistan’s economy’s underlying forces that disguise its true power.
-If not an Asian Tiger, Pakistan is no less than an Asian Horse, whose real strength and position can only be visible when one considers the facts rationally and looks at the ground realities.
+Thus, it is clear that Pakistan is not as weak an economy as it is blamed to be, yet it is just the difference in Pakistan’s economy’s underlying forces that disguise its true power.
+If not an Asian Tiger, Pakistan is no less than an Asian Horse whose real strength and position can only be visible when one considers the facts rationally and looks at the ground realities.